namely/rightsizing-poc/README.md

 ### What about Stage and Production Environments?

 The steps for higher level environments are the same as above, except that:
-- you will need to switch the cluster (lower-left corner in the UI) to stg or prd
+- you will need to switch the cluster (lower-left corner in the UI) to *stg* or *prd*
 - you are going to use *Production* profile instead of *Development*, since we are expecting higher resource utilization

-the different cluster and profile will generate a different set of recommendations (more than likely higher values).You may then update the corresponding manifests and apply.
+choosing the different cluster and profile will generate a different set of recommendations (more than likely higher values).You may then update the corresponding manifests and apply.

 ## Completion and Next Steps